 . . .

-Most of us understand the benefits of exercise, and wish that we could incorporate it into our routine.
-One of the best realizations I’ve had has been understanding what my problem was with exercising.
+Most of us understand the benefits of exercise, and wish that we could incorporate it into our routine more.
+One of the best realizations I’ve had has been understanding what my problem was with exercising, or lack there of.

 The hardest, and most rewarding, aspect of exercise is figuring out the type of workout you enjoy.
 This will make working out, and life in general, less tedious.

-I hate going to the gym.
-I have always hated going to the gym.
-I feel insecure about my form, what I’m doing, and so on.
+Personally, I hate the gym, and always have.
+I feel insecure about what I’m doing, how terrible my form is, if others are looking at me, and so on.